mandelsoft/landscaper/docs/usage/Blueprints.md

     file: data/gotemplate.tmpl
 ```

-The template processing is fed with the standard binding and supports [state handling](./Templating#state-handling.
+The template processing is fed with the [standard binding](#rendering) and supports [state handling](./Templating.md#state-handling).

 A template execution must return a YAML document with at least the top-level
 node `deployItems`.
-It is expected to contain a list of deploy item specifications.
+It is expected to contain a list of deployitem specifications.
 These specification will then be mapped to final _DeployItems_ by the _Landscaper_.

 **Example rendered document**: